topickering/express-upload-api/README.md

 The project uses Vitest for testing.

-Run tests from the command line with `npm run test`
+Run unit tests from the command line with `npm run test`

+### Integration tests

+Integration tests use Supertest and are found in [`/routes/routes.spec.js`](./routes/routes.spec.js).
+Test uploads are saved in the [`/routes/uploads`](./routes/uploads) directory and deleted following the tests being run.
+In production a separate test configuration might be used, with the destination for uploads being an environment variable.

+These tests can be run in the command line by calling `npm run test:integration`.

 ### Manual testing